sandrokeil/interop-config/README.md

  * **Listen to your ideas.** Have a great idea?
 Bring your tested pull request or open a new issue.
 See [CONTRIBUTING.md](CONTRIBUTING.md)

 You should have coding conventions and you should have config conventions.
 If not, you should think about that.
 `interop-config` is universally applicable!
-See further documentation for more details.
+See further [documentation](http://sandrokeil.github.io/interop-config/ "Latest interop-config documentation") for more details.

 ## Installation

 Installation of this module uses composer.
 For composer documentation, please refer to [getcomposer.org](http://getcomposer.org/).

 Run `composer require sandrokeil/interop-config` to install interop-config.
+Version `1.x` is for PHP < 7.1 and Version `2.x` is for PHP >= 7.1.

 ## Documentation
 For the latest online documentation visit [http://sandrokeil.github.io/interop-config/](http://sandrokeil.github.io/interop-config/ "Latest interop-config documentation").